 - 4.2.1.
-When the Neighbourhood Plan has been adopted it will form part of the statutory Development Plan for the area alongside the Solihull Local Plan and the Gypsy and Traveller Site Allocations Plan.
+When the Neighbourhood Plan has been adopted it will form part of the statutory Development Plan for the area alongside the Solihull Development Plan (which consists of the Solihull Local Plan and the Gypsy and Traveller Site Allocations Plan).
 Solihull MBC will continue to be responsible for determining most planning applications, and the policies in the Neighbourhood Plan will be used to consider those planning applications within the Hampton-in-Arden Neighbourhood Area. - 4.2.2.
 Hampton-in-Arden Parish Council will maintain regular contact with Solihull MBC to monitor the implementation of the Plan and consider the need to revise the Plan in response to changing national, borough or local requirements.